statamic/docs/content/collections/tags/form-create.md

 These can be added to your [layout](/views#layouts) just before your `</body>` tag.
 Alternatively, you could also work these into your webpack/mix build, but this is the simplest way.

-### Enabling the Form Driver
+### Enabling the JS Driver

-The next step is to enable the Alpine form driver via the `js="alpine"` parameter.
+The next step is to enable the Alpine JS driver via the `js="alpine"` parameter.

 ```
 {{ form:contact js="alpine" }}